Mostafapy/react-tracks/README.md

 Note the (env) in front of the prompt.
 This indicates that this terminal session operates in a virtual environment set up by venv.

-Once pip has finished downloading the dependencies:
+Once pip has finished downloading the dependencies Then migrate and runserver:
 (env)$ cd app
+(env)$ python manage.py migrate
 (env)$ python manage.py runserver
 And navigate to http://127.0.0.1:8000/.